Flow field tomography with uncertainty quantification using a Bayesian physics-informed neural network: 2D Demonstration

 The difference between post-processing and direct reconstruction is effectively illustrated through the use of a switch-over from \eqref{equ:total loss:reconstruction} to \eqref{equ:total loss:measurement}, the latter of which utilizes the tomographic measurement model to compare the PINN's output to projection data instead of error-laden reconstructions.
 To test this hypothesis, we set up a PINN to minimize \eqref{equ:total loss:reconstruction} for 45,000 epochs, at which point the loss function was converted to \eqref{equ:total loss:measurement}.
 Figure~\ref{fig:training:switch-over} depicts average concentration and velocity field errors as well as losses throughout training.
 All fields quickly improved from their initial random state, stabilizing after approximately 10,000 epochs, at which point the PINN's output nearly matched the conventional Bayesian reconstructions.
-This can be seen in the ``reconstructed est.'' error line in Fig.~\ref{fig:training:switch-over}, which is a comparison of the PINN's output to the Bayesian concentration field.
-The ``exact'' error line compares the PINN's output to the phantoms.
+This can be seen in the comparison between $\mathbf{C}_\mathrm{est}$ (i.e., the BMG reconstructions) and $\mathbf{C}_\mathrm{out}$ in Fig.~\ref{fig:training:switch-over}.
 A striking change can be seen at the switch-over: the outputted concentration field departs from $\mathbf{C}_\mathrm{est}$ and rapidly approaches $\mathbf{C}_\mathrm{exact}$.
 This suggests that errors in $\mathbf{C}_\mathrm{est}$ are incompatible with the flow field physics and produce a high physics residual that cannot be overcome due to the trade-offs between satisfying \eqref{equ:physics loss} and \eqref{equ:reconstruction loss}.
 During the direct reconstruction stage, physics losses fell far below their plateau at the end of post-processing, errors in all fields were considerably reduced after the switch-over.
 Average errors in the post-processed fields were $\varepsilon_\mathrm{c} = 1.4\times10^{-3}$, $\varepsilon_\mathrm{u} = 1.8\times10^{-1}$, $\varepsilon_\mathrm{v} = 6.8\times10^{-1}$, and $\varepsilon_\mathrm{p} = 7.3\times10^{-1}$.
 Errors in the directly reconstructed fields were $\varepsilon_\mathrm{c} = 1.9\times10^{-5}$, $\varepsilon_\mathrm{u} = 6.3\times10^{-3}$, $\varepsilon_\mathrm{v} = 2.7\times10^{-2}$, and $\varepsilon_\mathrm{p} = 1.1\times10^{-1}$.
 This amounts to substantial decreases in error of 99\%, 97\%, 96\%, and 85\%, respectively!